 1. INTRODUCTION

 Nigeria is a maritime state where 9 of the 36 federal states have a coastline in the Atlantic Ocean.
 The coastal federal states of Nigeria are Ogun, Lagos, Ondo, Delta, Bayelsa, Rivers, AkwaIbom and Cross River states, found in the southern part of the country.
 The importance of the fisheries sector to individuals and the economy of many developed and developing countries cannot be overemphasized.
-It is notable that fish provides more than 60% of the world supply of protein, especially in the developing countries (Sofia, 2018).
+It is notable that fish provides more than 60% of the world's supply of protein, especially in developing countries (Sofia, 2018).
 The fisheries subsector of the Nigeria agriculture is the essential tool for rural development through its provision of income, high quality protein, and socioeconomic development of fishing communities in Nigeria (Olaoye,et al. 2016).
 Fishing community is a community that is important in relation to the utilization of marine resources, but most of them are still underserved communities.
-Fishing communities are still the dominant communities of poor people inhabiting the coastal areas, especially in developing country like Nigeria.
+Fishing communities are still the dominant communities of poor people inhabiting the coastal areas, especially in a developing country like Nigeria.
 Food and agriculture organization (FAO 2018) states that the poverty of fishermen is a very serious matter.
 In Nigeria as presented by (Araoye,2002), that the fishing community in Nigeria is the poorest communities.
-Fishing is one of the oldest livelihood income generating activities of man since the world was created (Cristopher et al 2003).
-Fishing industry in Nigeria dates back to the pre-colonial era where basically small-scale fishing (artesian) has been the major source of food for the inhabitant of coastal and river-rine areas.
+Fishing is one of the oldest livelihood income-generating activities of man since the world was created (Cristopher et al, 2003).
+The fishing industry in Nigeria dates back to the pre-colonial era where basically small-scale fishing ( artisanal) has been the major source of food for the inhabitant of coastal and riverine areas.
 It is also provides employment and economic benefit to those engaged in artesian fishery activities.
 Artesian fisheries utilize open access resources in which the only human intervention is the harvesting of fish stocks (Ajenifuya, 2008).
 Furthermore, based on the concept of Sustainable Livelihood, a household perpetuate life and livelihood rests on livelihood assets owned or accessible.
 The assets include human capital assets, capital assets of natural resources; financial capital assets; social capital assets; and physical capital assets (Shivakoti and Smith-vogt, 2009).
 For many fishermen to survive or push out of poverty line the issue of economic diversification came in, Diversification is a process by which households engage in multiple income generating activities (Ellis, 2009).
 It is widely seen in the 1 academic literature and international development arena as a strategy for spreading risk and reducing vulnerability.
 In the context of fisheries, diversification is promoted as a means for reducing dependence on the resource, making restrictive management easier and less controversial for those affected by such measures (Smith et al 2007).This often interprets diversification as job-substitution (stop fishing, do something else) rather than adding other activities to an income-portfolio.
 With the tendency for increasing pressure on fishery resources, it becomes ever more necessary to address in a coherent way diversification and its links with both poverty reduction and responsible fisheries (Coulhard,2005).
 Implications of the development of alternative or complementary activities alongside a main, resource-dependent activity such as fishing may echo those experienced by sectors such as agriculture and pastoralism.
 However, many characteristics of the fishing activity and of those who engage in it are particular to the sector.
 General poverty alleviation policies and fisheries management schemes have been found to lack the necessary differentiation and to fail to cater for the specific needs of fishing communities (Smith et al., 2010).

 2. METHODOLOGY